High Gain Fusion Target Design using Generative Artificial Intelligence: The Ubuntu Fusion Target

 This design philosophy leads to: more aggressive high AR targets, no suppression of natural topological modes by a dielectric layer \citep{peterson2014electrothermal} or a dynamic screw pinch \citep{schmit2016controlling}, no laser preheat of the DT gas so that the gas implodes on a much more aggressive adiabat, more efficient use of the drive energy since the drive energy is concentrated at the natural topological modes, much better ignition and burn propagation as discussed in the previous section, burning the more efficient and practical solid fuel instead of DT ice, low tolerance and simple targets for inexpensive target fabrication, and no turbulent mixing due to the inverse cascade.

-Existing simulations and experiments indicate that the fuel can be assembled, ignition conditions might well be obtained in the igniter, and conditions can be obtained for a reasonably efficient 2.5D burn of the fuel; using as little as 3 MJ of energy on target.
-The yield could be up to 10 GJ.
+Existing simulations and experiments indicate that the fuel can be assembled, ignition conditions can be obtained in the igniter, and conditions can be obtained for an efficient 2D burn of the fuel; using as little as 3 MJ of energy on target.
+The yield can be up to 10 GJ.